 - Salt and pepper

-The original recipe goes that the spinach pie was to be made of 33 thin layers of pastry.
-Here, as with many modern, streamlined recipes, we suggest a modest two layers, which is enough to keep the robust filling in place but still deliciously flaky to eat.
-Take special care not to tear the pastry as you place it in the cake tin.
+The original recipe states that the spinach pie was to be made of 33 thin layers of pastry.
+However, as with many modern, streamlined recipes, we suggest a modest two layers, which is enough to keep the robust filling in place but still deliciously flaky to eat.
+Please also take special care not to tear the pastry as you place it in the cake tin.

 Another tip: in Italy, it is totally acceptable to use either spinach or chard (or a mix of both) for the filling.
 Try to get the best and freshest ricotta possible – it will make all the difference.

 1. Prepare the pastry: you will need to prepare four layers of the pastry – two for the base and two to cover the pie.
 Place the flour in a large bowl.
 Dissolve the salt in water and add to the flour, followed by the oil.

 2. Work the mixture into a dough within the bowl.
 Once the ingredients have come together, transfer to a well floured surface and lightly knead for a few minutes until the dough is smooth and elastic.